akusok/hpelm/README.md

 High Performance toolbox for Extreme Learning Machines
 --------

+Extreme Learning Machine (ELM) is a machine learning model universally suitable for classification and regression problems.
+It includes one or several types of hidden neurons concatenated together into the hidden neuron layer.
+Each neuron type has its own connection to input layer (dense, sparse or pairwise function based), and an element-wise transformation function applied on hidden layer output that is usually non-linear and bound.
+ELM model also includes a linear solver for the output weights, with several options and multiple parameters available: batch solvers, L2 and L1 regularization, iterative addition and removal ("forgetting") or training data samples, Lanczos finite iterative solvers, GPU-accelerated solvers, and distributed solvers.

+ELM toolbox supports export of trained models into Scikit-Learn compatible format for inference, and Scikit-Learn compatible models for training with limited solver options (and reduced performance at very large tasks).

+The main feature of ELM are randomly selected and fixed parameters of hidden neurons that never change.
+This provides an explicit solution for output weights, unlike in traditional neural networks that have to be solved iteratively as optimal weights of input and output layers depend on each other.
-Extreme learning machines (ELM) are a particular kind of Artificial Neural Networks, which solve classification and regression problems.
-Their performance is comparable to a classical Multilayer Perceptron trained with Error Back-Propagation algorithm, but the training time is up to 6 orders of magnitude smaller. (yes, a million times!)
+ELM performance is comparable to a classical Multilayer Perceptron trained with error back-propagation algorithm, but explicit solution reduces training time by up to 6 orders of magnitude. (*yes, a million times!*)

 ELMs are suitable for processing huge datasets and dealing with Big Data, and this toolbox is created as their fastest and most scalable implementation.